Johnstown Flood: Legacy

 At Point Park in Johnstown, at the confluence of the Stonycreek and Little Conemaugh rivers, an eternal flame burns in memory of the flood victims.

-The Carnegie Library in Johnstown is now operated by the Johnstown Area Heritage Association, which has adapted it for use as the Johnstown Flood Museum.
+The Carnegie Library in Johnstown is now operated by the Johnstown Area Heritage Association.
+It has adapted it for use as the Johnstown Flood Museum.

-Portions of the Stone Bridge have been made part of the Johnstown Flood National Memorial, established in 1969 and managed by the National Park Service.
+Portions of the Stone Bridge have been made part of the Johnstown Flood National Memorial.
+This includes a park and was established in 1969 and managed by the National Park Service.
 In 2008, the bridge was restored in a project including new lighting as part of commemorative activities related to the flood.

+Supporters of the memorial also believed it was important to gain control over the remaining buildings and property of the former South Fork Fishing and Hunting Club, in order to have full interpretation.
+The area and contributing buildings were designated as the National Historic Landmark District in 1986 and added to the National Register of Historic Places.
+It is also administered by the National Park Service.

 Combined with the failure of the Walnut Grove Dam less than a year later, the Flood brought national attention to the issue of dam safety.

 Effect on the development of American law

 Survivors of the flood were unable to recover damages in court because of the South Fork Club's ample resources.
 First, the wealthy club owners had designed the club's financial structure to keep their personal assets separated from it and, secondly, it was difficult for any suit to prove that any particular owner had behaved negligently.
 Though the former reason was probably more central to the failure of survivors' suits against the club, the latter received coverage and extensive criticism in the national press.

 As a result of this criticism, in the 1890s, state courts around the country adopted Rylands v.
-Fletcher, a British common law precedent which had formerly been largely ignored in the U.S. State courts' adoption of Rylands, which held that a non-negligent defendant could be held liable for damage caused by the unnatural use of land, foreshadowed the legal system's 20th-century acceptance of strict liability.
+Fletcher, a British common law precedent which had formerly been largely ignored in the United States.
+State courts' adoption of Rylands, which held that a non-negligent defendant could be held liable for damage caused by the unnatural use of land, foreshadowed the legal system's 20th-century acceptance of strict liability.